 LEARN THE FACTS

-Currently there are two vaccines, made by Pfizer and Moderna that received Emergency Use Authorization from the FDA in December 2020.
+Currently there are three vaccines available.
+Two of them are mRNA vaccines made by Pfizer and Moderna.
+Both of these vaccines received Emergency Use Authorization from the FDA in December 2020, and Pfizer received full FDA approval as of August 28, 2021.

 The technology for these types of vaccines (mRNA vaccines) has been in development for other viruses for over 10 years.
 When China shared the genetic information from the COVID-19 virus last spring, researchers immediately started applying it to creating the new vaccine.